What Is PTSD, And Who Can Be Affected By It?

 Who can develop PTSD?

-Anyone can become a survivor of trauma, and anyone can develop PTSD.
+Anyone can experience trauma and anyone can develop post-traumatic stress disorder.
 The National Center for PTSD estimates that 6% of Americans will have PTSD at some point in their lives.
-Certain factors can put people at a higher risk for developing PTSD, such as:
+Certain factors can put people at a higher risk for developing this condition, such as:

 • The length and type of trauma experienced by the person